 (If you are looking for volunteer opportunities or internships working directly with victims of domestic violence, please contact our member agencies listed on our website.)

-For consideration, please submit your resume/cover letter - along with the position you are applying for in the subject line - to Cristina Williams at firstname.lastname@example.org.
+For consideration, please fill out the form below or submit your resume/cover letter - along with the position you are applying for in the subject line - to Cristina Williams at firstname.lastname@example.org.

 The Rhode Island Coalition Against Domestic Violence (RICADV) is an organization dedicated to ending domestic violence.
 We were formed in 1979 to support and assist the six domestic violence prevention agencies in Rhode Island.
 The organization also provides leadership to its six member agencies, strives to create justice for victims, and raises awareness on the issue of domestic violence in Rhode Island.